Why Queen Elizabeth II Kept Her Holiday Decorations Up Through February

-Travel + Leisure reports that the Queen and Prince Philip spend the holiday season at Sandringham House, a stately Norfolk country residence that Prince Philip is responsible for maintaining.
-Ownership passed to the Queen after her father, King George VI, died there on February 6, 1952.
-Since then, she has observed the anniversary of his death at Sandringham, letting the decorations remain until after she has returned to Buckingham Palace.
+The queen and Prince Philip regularly spent the holiday season at Sandringham House, a stately Norfolk country residence.
+Ownership passed to the queen after her father, King George VI, died there on February 6, 1952.
+Since then, she observed the anniversary of his death at Sandringham, letting the decorations remain until after she had returned to Buckingham Palace.

-According to HELLO! magazine, Sandringham House’s seasonal trappings are supposedly a bit more subtle than the extravagant lights and towering evergreens of the Crown’s more public estates like Buckingham Palace and Windsor Castle.
-At Sandringham, however, the royal family actually helps decorate; as mentioned on the official royal website, the Queen and members of her family “usually put the final touches on their Christmas tree.”
+According to HELLO! magazine, Sandringham House’s seasonal trappings are typically a bit more subtle than the extravagant lights and towering evergreens of the Crown’s more public estates like Buckingham Palace and Windsor Castle.
+At Sandringham, however, the royal family actually helps decorate; as mentioned on the official royal website, members of the royal family “usually put the final touches on their Christmas tree.”

-Long-lasting Christmas decorations aren’t the only way the Queen celebrates King George VI’s legacy during the holidays.
-Following the tradition set by her father (and his father before him), the Queen gifts a total of about 1500 Christmas puddings to her staff, including palace personnel, police, and Court Post Office workers.
-Each pudding—a spiced fruit cake, rather than the creamy, gelatinous dessert Americans think of when they hear the term pudding—comes with a holiday greeting card from Queen Elizabeth and Prince Philip.
+Long-lasting Christmas decorations weren’t the only way the queen celebrated King George VI’s legacy during the holidays.
+Following the tradition set by her father (and his father before him), the queen gifted a total of about 1500 Christmas puddings to her staff, including palace personnel, police, and Court Post Office workers.
+Each pudding—a spiced fruit cake, rather than the creamy, gelatinous dessert Americans think of when they hear the term pudding—came with a holiday greeting card from Queen Elizabeth and Prince Philip.